 A consistently high standard of presentation and handwriting is promoted across the whole school which all children and staff recognise, understand and follow.
-A whole school scheme has recently been implemented fostering terminology such as BBC (Bottom in the back of your chair) and TNT (tummy near table).
+A whole school scheme has been implemented fostering terminology such as BBC (Bottom in the back of your chair) and TNT (tummy near table).
 Handwriting is displayed in all classrooms with key vocabulary to demonstrate to children the progression of their handwriting as well as understanding different handwriting 'families' such as the coat hangers.
-(Please see our handwriting policy on our website for further information) Cursive writing is encouraged and taught at the end of Year 1 and the beginning of Year 2.
+(Please see our handwriting policy on our website for further information).
+Cursive writing is encouraged and taught at the end of Year 2 / Early year 3.
 Letter formation videos have also been placed on our school website to enable parents to assist correct letter formation at home.
 (Please find out letter formation QR code scanner for more information - videos can be found in the video resource centre)